-At The Royal Mint, our own vaults are used to store precious metals and coinage, but there are numerous vaults around the world, with a wide array of different uses.
+At The Royal Mint, our own vaults are used to store precious metals and coinage, but there are numerous vaults around the world, with a wide array of uses and spectacular locations.

 One of our first unusual vaults is operated by fast food chain KFC at their headquarters in Kentucky.
 That particular vault doesn’t house money or precious metals, but instead, it is used to safely protect the company’s secret recipe, consisting of a mixture of herbs and spices for their original fried chicken.

 Another example refers to an abandoned mine in Germantown, New York, which was once used for mushroom farming.
 However, at the height of the Cold War, a private security firm spotted a gap in the market.
 The Iron Mountain Vault was opened to provide corporate clients with a secure storage facility to accommodate their most important documents.
 The vault would be safe, even in the event of a nuclear attack, and is still in use today.

 Our last unusual vault is located within the Arctic Circle on the island of Svalbard.
 This plays host to a vault that is used for a different purpose altogether – the Svalbard International Seed Vault.
 This is intended to store a huge selection of seeds, ensuring that human beings should always have a food supply, no matter what catastrophes occur on the planet.

 The History of Vaults

 The history of vaults can be traced back thousands of years.
 The necessity to protect money and belongings led to locks being developed by the ancient Egyptians, with more sophisticated mechanisms being created by the Romans.
 Over time, increasingly impressive safes were made available.
 By the early 20th century, safes were being replaced by vaults in many banks.

 Throughout the history of bank vaults, there has been a need to battle against technological developments.
 Early vaults were accessed via steel doors, which could be cut open using torches that generated enormous levels of heat.